-UCS counselors or student Career Peers are available to make presentations to your class or student group on a variety of topics, including: UCS Overview, careers for students in a specific major, internship/job search skills (such as resume writing and interviewing), and personal branding/social media.
-Complete the UCS Workshop/Presentation Request Form and please give us at least two weeks advance notice to schedule a presenter.
+UCS professional counselors, or undergraduate career peers, are available to make presentations to your class or student group on a variety of topics, including: UCS Overview, careers for students by major/industry interest, internship/job search, resume/cover letter writing, interviewing, networking, and personal branding/LinkedIn.
+For Spring 2020, complete the UCS Workshop/Presentation Request Form, and please give us at least two weeks advanced notice to schedule a presenter.